HarshBhoria/Code_Editor/README.md

-# This is the Code app
+# This is the CodeEditor app